morisawausa/ProofingTool/README.md

 `Gaps` settings control spacing within the proof content. `Line` refers to the space inserted between each line of text; `Block` refers to the space inserted between groups of lines.

-In Waterfall mode, the `Block` is a set of lines, one for each specified style, displaying the same set of glyphs that would fit on one line.
+In **Waterfall mode**, the `Block` is a set of lines, one for each specified style, displaying the same set of glyphs that would fit on one line.

 ![Layout settings for waterfall mode](./docs/layoutsettings_waterfall.png)

-In Paragraph mode, the `Block` is effectively be the paragraph of all text for specified style.
+In **Paragraph mode**, the `Block` is effectively be the paragraph of all text for specified style.

 ![Layout settings for paragraph mode](./docs/layoutsettings_paragraph.png)